ECCC-MSC/open-data/README.md

 ### 5.2.2 - Deploy documentation on GitHub with mkdocs

-The following instructions take the current documentation version from `https://gccode.ssc-spc.gc.ca/ec-msc/public-doc/` and published it in the `gh-pages` branch of the `https://eccc-msc.github.io/open-data/` repository to make the documentation available on `https://eccc-msc.github.io/open-data/`.
+The following instructions take the current documentation version from `https://gccode.ssc-spc.gc.ca/ec-msc/public-doc/` and publish it in the `gh-pages` branch of the `https://eccc-msc.github.io/open-data/` repository to make the documentation available on `https://eccc-msc.github.io/open-data/`.

 1. In a terminal window, `cd` to the root of your `public-doc` repository fork
     1. Run `git remote -v` and validate that the `github` remote exists, otherwise create it with `git remote add github https://github.com/ECCC-MSC/open-data.git`